-OKAY, so 8 pm is NOT a good time to do a LIVE FB video.
+OKAY, so 8 pm is NOT a good time to do a LIVE FB video on writing.
 So sorry!
 Thanks to those of you who tried to watch.

 Here’s the gist of what I was saying: